Questions Answered by Paul Brunton

 23. What is the role of philosophy in the world and in world crisis?

 24. What is mentalism and why is it so important?

 14. What are the corrections that need to be made to the ego?

 When the ego is brought to its knees in the dust, humiliated in its own eyes, however esteemed or feared, envied or respected in other people's eyes, the way is opened for Grace's influx.
-Be assured that this complete humbling of the inner person will happen again and again until you are purified of all pride.(P) (Notebooks
+Be assured that this complete humbling of the inner man will happen again and again until he is purified of all pride.(P) (Notebooks

 Through humiliation and despair, failure and mistakes, the ego may be crushed to the ground.
 But the aftermath of this apparently hopeless situation may be the end of the Long Path, with the subsequent transfer to the Short Path, with its new hope, pardon, and peace.
 (Notebooks

 The highest goal of the quest is not illumination gained by destruction of the ego but rather by perfection of the ego.
 It is the function of egoism which is to be destroyed, not that which functions.
 The ego’s rulership is to go, not the ego itself.
 (Notebooks

 Egoism, the limiting of consciousness to individual life as separate from the one infinite life, is the last barrier to the attainment of unity with the infinite life.(P) (Notebooks

 If he can act attentively and yet stand aside from the results of his actions; if he can discharge his responsibilities or carry out his duties without being swept into elation by success or into misery by failure; if he can move in the world, enjoy its pleasures and endure its pains, and yet hold unwaveringly to the quest of what transcends the world, then he has become what the Indians call a “karma yogi” and what the Greeks call a “man.”(Notebooks